luca-domenichini/SmartIOT.Connector/README.md

 Here is a quick link to the Docker image repository: <https://hub.docker.com/repository/docker/lucadomenichini/smartiot-connector-consoleapp>

+## Run as a Windows Service

+The application [SmartIOT.Connector.ConsoleApp](./Apps/SmartIOT.Connector.ConsoleApp/README.md) supports being run as a WinService.
+All you need to do is install it and run.
+Follow [this guide](https://learn.microsoft.com/en-us/dotnet/core/extensions/windows-service?pivots=dotnet-8-0#create-the-windows-service) for further informations

 ## Nuget packages

 You can find SmartIOT.Connector packages on nuget.org site and on Visual Studio Package Manager: